-Each relay can be activated either remotely by WEB, SNMP, HTTP API and MODBUS or locally, from the status of a monitored parameter (1 Wire sensor, analog voltage and dry contact).
+Each relay can be activated either remotely by the WEB interface, HTTP API and SNMP or locally, from the status of a monitored parameter (1 Wire sensor, analog voltage and dry contact).
+Locally relay can be controlled either by one parameter or by "any alarm" condition.
 For WEB control every relay has "On", "Off" and "Pulse" buttons.
 There are also "All On", "All Off" and "Pulse All" for common control of relays.
-Pulse duration in seconds can be set separately for each relay in "Setup-Input/Output-RelayOutputs".
+Pulse duration in seconds can be set separately for each relay in "Setup-Input/Output-Relay Outputs".

 For locally activated relays a text description of the controlling parameter is displayed rather than buttons.
-Parameters for local relay activation can be set in "Setup-Input/Output-RelayOutputs".
+Parameters for local relay activation can be set in "Setup-Input/Output-Relay Outputs".
 Control of relays follows conditions set in "Setup-Alarm conditions".

 For every locally activated relay there is check box "En".
 It allows temporarily to turn off the automatic control, make manual changes by buttons and then again return to automatic control.
+By default, this check box is turned off.